civilKaos82/the-rational-numbers-challenge/README.md

 *Figure 2*.
 Using operator methods with integers.

 And, because these operators are methods, each class can define its own operators.
 For example, the classes `Fixnum`, `String`, `Array`, and others implement their own versions these operators (see Figure 3).
-We can define these operator methods in our own custom classes, too, which is what we will be doing in this challenge.
+We can define these operator methods in our own custom classes, too, which is what we'll be doing in this challenge.

 ```ruby
 # Syntactic Sugar                #  Standard Ruby Syntax